Moroccan Potato Pie

-A great favorite in our Moroccan cuisine.
-This rustic dish (Amhammar) is a good example of how we make something rich (eggs) or starchy (potatoes) go a long way.
+This is a great favorite in our Moroccan cuisine.
+This rustic dish (called Amhammar in Arabic) is a good example of how we make something rich (eggs) or starchy (potatoes) go a long way.
 Consider it an eggy cousin of the Ashkenazi Kugel: One big happy egg dish family!
 I just love the idea of expanding your repertoire of egg-centric main course options.
 Think frittata or omelette too!

-When you consider this delicious potato pie will serve eight to ten people generously for main course, then ten eggs and three large potatoes sound quite reasonable, and low-carb.
+This delicious potato pie will serve eight to ten people generously for main course.
+When you consider this, then ten eggs and three large potatoes sound quite reasonable, and low-carb.

-Planning a picnic?
 Potato pie is great at room temperature too!
 Even in sandwiches , on cut into cubes as hors d’œuvres.

 The traditional way of making this potato pie is by heating a good amount of vegetable oil in a deep heavy pot with straight sides.
 We then add the batter all at once in the pot, cook it at low temperature on the stovetop, and finish it in the oven.